interrogator/corpkit/doc_interrogate.md

 When using dependencies, you could get *Sensers* by searching for the role and dependent of `PROCESSES:MENTAL`, and then by using a function filter for `ROLES:PARTICIPANT1`.

-{{note}} An interface for editing and defining custom queries is in development. {{end}}
+{{tip}} When using special queries inside Tregex queries, always remember to wrap the special query in slashes. <code>"/VB.?/ < /PROCESSES:MENTAL/"</code> will work, but <code>"/VB.?/ < PROCESSES:MENTAL"</code> will not. {{end}}

+### Creating and modifying special queries

+If you select `Schemes` &rarr; `Wordlists` from the menu bar, you can define your own wordlists, or edit existing lists, including those outlined in the previous section.
+Simply enter words of interest (or paste them in from another file, one per line), give the list a name, and hit `Store`.
+You can then use this wordlist in your query by typing `LIST:NAME`.

+You can easily select a predefined list, modify and rename it, and access it in the same way.

+The `Get verb/noun inflections` button will help you make queries that match all possible forms of the lemmata of interest.

+Custom wordlists can be stored to memory or, saved to your project under a chosen name.
+Predefined lists will be highlighted in blue, unsaved lists in red, and saved in green.

+{{tip}} Custom wordlists are stored in <code>`project_dir/custom_wordlists.txt`</code>.
+You can open up these files and alter them if need be.
+So long as you respect the file's syntax, the wordlist will be loaded when you open the project. {{end}}

 ## Lemmatisation

-When working with dependencies, lemmatisation is handled by Stanford CoreNLP.
-When searching trees, WordNet is used.
+When working with dependencies, lemmatisation is handled by *Stanford CoreNLP*, and is very accurate.
+When searching trees, *WordNet* is used.
+In order to work properly, wordNet-based lemmatisation needs to know the part of speech of the word it's lemmatising.

 If searching trees and using lemmatisation, *corpkit* will try to determine the word class you're searching for by looking at the first part of your Tregex query.
 If your query is:

-> `/VB.?/ >> VP`
+> <code>/<b>V</b>B.?/ >> VP</code>

-then *corpkit* will know that the output will be verbs.
+then *corpkit* will know that the output will be verbs, based on the initial `V`.
 If lemmatisation of trees isn't working as expected, you can use the `Result word class` option to force *corpkit* to treat all results as a given part of speech.

 ## Speaker IDs